eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 > **Corollary:** If $$A\triangleright_S B$$, then $$B\triangleright_S A$$. \label{flipblock}

-**Proof:** Lemma \ref{thirdblock} applies to any third candidate, so we can make this argument by relabeling candidates.
+**Proof:** Corollary \ref{thirdblock} applies to any third candidate, so we can make this argument by relabeling candidates.

 $$A\triangleright_S B\implies A\triangleright_S C$$

-By the same Lemma, taking $B$ as the third candidate
+By the same Corollary, taking $B$ as the third candidate

 $$A\triangleright_S C\implies B\triangleright_S C$$